luxfi/docs/network/docs/tooling/cli.md

 ### Key Export

 The `key export` command exports a created signing key.
-You can use an exported key in other applications or import it into another instance of Lux-CLI.
+You can use an exported key in other applications or import it into another instance of Lux CLI.

 By default, the tool writes the hex encoded key to stdout.
 If you provide the `--output` flag, the command writes the key to a file of your choosing.